jed-richards/todo.nvim/README.md

 # todo.nvim
-Todo List and Logs for Projects
+Todo List and Logs for Projects while using Neovim